 Let’s take a look at the top players on the market of customer service applications and their strong sides:

 The pricing starts from $15/mo per team member for a live chat, knowledge base, and popups.
-Email automation features are worth $25/mo for each team member.
+Email automation and chatbot features are worth $25/mo for each team member.